 It wasn’t always this easy, and I didn’t always have this attitude.
 In 1980 I was twenty five, full of life, hopes and fun.
 Then the bomb fell.

 I walked out of a sales presentation and noticed that when I got into my car my left shoe was missing.
 It was lying in the parking lot twenty feet away.
 Other strange things were happening to me prior to this incident, but this was the ultimate.
-I drove straight to the hospital in a little town in Pennsylvania called Altoona, and was told to go to a neurologist in Pittsburgh ASAP.
-I shook and cried during the whole two-hour trip.
+I drove straight to the hospital in a little town in

 Thirty-one years ago, there were no CAT scans, MRI’s, or visual evoked response (VER) testing.
 VER testing is a diagnostic tool that measures if nerve impulses are normal.
 I was asked a series of questions, checked clinically in the office by walking and doing some other things, then admitted into the hospital for a myelogram.
 A myelogram is a test to look for problems in the spine, by taking X-rays of the spine after dye is injected into the spinal canal through a thin needle.
 I was told I had an infection in my spinal column and sent home.

 I suffered two weeks of excruciating headaches from not being told to lie down for twenty-four hours after the myelogram.
 The neurologist (Dr. Pathetic) put me on a high dosage of prednisone, never bothering to mention that I could have insomnia as a side effect as well as many other side effects.
 He said I had an infection in my spinal cord and that it would slowly go away.
 There was nothing else to do.
 I slept an average of two hours a night, went back to work, and nearly became an alcoholic.